vigo/textmate2-gfm-preview/README.md

 ![Plaftorm](https://img.shields.io/badge/platform-TextMate-blue.svg)

-# GitHub Flavored Markdown Preview for TextMate2
+# GitHub Flavored Markdown Editor and Preview for TextMate2

 Write and preview your Markdown files like a Boss! (*Sorry, TextMate1 is dead...*)